Q: What is an adjustment of status?

 A: Consular processing is the procedure that aliens outside the U.S. must go through to become permanent residents.
 Becoming a green card holder through an adjustment of status petition is an option only for aliens residing in the U.S. (For more information on consular processing, click here.)

-Q: An immigration petition has been approved on my behalf.
-I am now in the U.S., why do I still need to file an adjustment of status application?
+Q: An immigration petition has just been approved for me, and I am currently residing in the U.S. Do I need to file an adjustment of status application?